Girls Inc. of the Pacific Northwest

 What have they accomplished so far and what's next?

-In 2023, we are celebrating 25 years of inspiring girls to be strong, smart, and bold!
+In 2023, we celebrated 25 years of inspiring girls to be strong, smart, and bold.
 Over the past 25 years, we have provided youth empowerment programming in after-school and summer settings to thousands of youth who have gone on to college, careers, and prosperous lives.
 Our impact is evident, our history is extraordinary, and we have much to share and celebrate!

 Recent milestones include:

-SPRING 2022: We struck new investment partnerships with M.J.
+SPRING 2022: We began new investment partnerships with M.J.
 Murdock Trust, Highline Public Schools District, and the City of Burien to expand our Girls Groups program in the Seattle area.
 Our Board of Directors also unanimously appointed Gwendolyn Turner as our first Diversity, Equity, and Inclusion Officer.
 Gwen brings over 20 years of expertise in leading and changing culture through DEI.
-In collaboration with the Board President and Officers, and the CEO, Gwen is creating a DEI Roadmap that supports board membership development, training, and recruitment.

-SUMMER 2022: We launched a new branch of our teen STEM program, “Eureka!”, in Vancouver, Washington.
-Meanwhile, our Portland “Eureka!” branch resumed in-person summer camps and internships for 8th-12th grade teens.
+SUMMER 2022: We launched a new branch of our teen STEM program, Eureka!, in Vancouver, Washington.
+Meanwhile, our Portland Eureka! branch resumed in-person summer camps and internships for 8th-12th grade teens.
 We also launched GIRLS thINC Outside the Box (GTOB), an activity kit and book delivery program.
-GTOB now reaches early learners across Oregon and Washington states, with new boxes shipped out each season.
+GTOB reaches early learners across Oregon and Washington states, with new boxes shipped out each season.

 How we listen